Editor's Note: Article updated June 2022.

 Characteristics: Staying in Victoria is a great way to play golf and experience this delightful city.
 Seaplanes and boat traffic keep the harbor buzzing with activity.
 Vancouver's a great city, too, although most of its best public courses reside on its outskirts (notably Westwood Plateau Golf & Country Club and the 36-hole Northview Golf & Country Club).

-Drawback: Getting to the northern golf outposts of the island, Storey Creek and Crown Isle, requires some effort.
+Drawback: Getting to the northern golf outposts of the island require some effort, but courses like Storey Creek and Crown Isle are definitely worth it.
+My Fins and Skins trip in 2018 was epic.

 Prince Edward Island